We don't just talk cars ... we teach how to buy them.

 Overall positives include powerful engine choices, a smooth ride, a decent feature list, good crash test scores and available six-passenger capacity.
 Overall negatives would include limited handling dynamics, a somewhat bland styling, average legroom for a full-size sedan and some lower quality interior materials.

 For those possibly interested, here's some suggestions for buying one at the lowest possible price.

-There are actually several different ways to buy a pre-owned Impala at the lowest price, and even at wholesale.
+There are actually several different ways to buy an older Impala at the lowest price, and even at wholesale.
 You can click on the links to each of the following methods to get the specific instructions.

 In addition, you can also try the Public Car Auctions in your own geographic area.
 While there can be a lot of junk vehicles at these auctions, there are often absolute gems sprinkled in as well.
 This article reviews what to expect at open-to-the-public car auctions and how to locate them in your own area.

-Also ... for those of you who might be interested in a brand new Chevrolet Impala, if the price was crazy good, here's info on exactly How To Get The Best Price On A New Impala.
+Also ... for those of you who might be interested in a brand new Chevrolet (the Impala was discontinued following the 2020 model year), if the price was crazy good, here's info on exactly How To Get The Best Price On A New Chevy.
 This works just phenomenally well.